saraNasser4/pokeDex/README.md

 ### Debugging and finished PokeCard component

 I spent almost the entire day trying to figure it out in my code, and I finally did it in the first line of useEffect in PokeCard, where I'd written if the (data === true) return, but thank goodness it's all done now.
+There was another bug in that component which is if you click on some moves btn it will give an emptiy description cuz some of them didn't have 'text_flavor' and that is the part where the description comes from so I made it to check first if there's 'text_flavor' or not and if not I made a default massage.

 ### Making a Progressive Web App